What Types of Taxes Do You Pay on Home Sale Proceeds When Selling a House In PA?

 That’s the bad news.

 The good news is that this amount is customarily split between buyers and sellers in Pennsylvania.
+This means, in a standard transaction, the seller typically pays half of the transfer tax from the property’s sale value.

 For example: